zenml-io/mlstacks/azureml-minimal/README.md

         zenml secrets-manager secret register azureml-storage-secret --schema=azure --account_name=<ACCOUNT_NAME> --account_key=<ACCOUNT_KEY>
         ```

-- `azure-mysql-secret` - for allowing access to the Flexible MySQL instance.

-  - Go into your imported recipe directory.
-It should be under `zenml_stack_recipes/azure-minimal`.
-  - Run the following commands to get the username and password for the MySQL instance.

-        ```
-        terraform output metadata-db-username

-        terraform output metadata-db-password
-        ```

-  - An SSL certificate is already downloaded as part of recipe execution and will be available in the recipe directory with name `DigiCertGlobalRootCA.crt.pem`
-  - Now, register the ZenML secret using the following command.

-        ```
-        zenml secrets-manager secret register azureml-mysql-secret --schema=mysql --user=<USERNAME> --password=<PASSWORD> --ssl_ca=@"<PATH-TO-THE-CERTIFICATE"
-        ```

 If you face a `ClientAuthorizationError` while trying to create secrets, add the relevant permissions to your account using the following command.

 - Get the key vault name by running the command: